ckeditor/ckeditor5-dev/packages/ckeditor5-dev-tests/README.md

 * `files` - Package names, directories or files to tests.
 Also available as an alias: `-f`.
 * `language` – Specifies a language that will be used while building tests.
 By default it is `en`.
 * `production` - Run strictest set of checks.
 E.g. it fails test run when there are [console calls](https://github.com/ckeditor/ckeditor5/issues/1996) or [DOM leaks](https://github.com/ckeditor/ckeditor5/issues/6002).
-* `repositories` - The names of repositories where the tool should look for packages.
+* `repositories` (`-r`) - Specifies names of repositories containing packages that should be tested.
 Those repositories should be cloned into the `external/` directory in the root directory of the project.
-It allows omitting specifying all packages names' as `--files` option because those names will be read by the tool automatically.
+It's a shortcut of the `--files` option as these repository packages' names will be read by the tool automatically.
 * `reporter` - Mocha reporter – either `mocha` (default) or `dots` (less verbose one).
 * `server` - Whether to run the server without opening any browser.
 * `source-map` - Whether to generate the source maps.
 Also available as an alias: `-s`.